Subscribe To Magical Azores Islands

 The Caldeira de Guilherme Moniz is the largest volcanic crater in all of the Acores archipelago.
 The crater has a fifteen kilometer perimeter!
 I can only imagine the eruptions that took place to form a crater of that size.

 The city of Praia de Vitoria is another great city to visit that features many buildings from the fifteenth and sixteenth centuries including a fort, churches and the city hall.
 The city sits on the scenic bay of Praia de Vitoria.
+Read more at Praia da Vitoria

 Biscoitos is an area well worth visiting.
 The landscape has much interest thanks to some unusual volcanic rock formations.
 This area is famous for its vineyards and wineries.
 There is even a museum in town that is dedicated to the wine industry on the island.
 Also of interest in this area is a nice seashore resort where you can enjoy a dip in the ocean on a hot humid day.
+See pictures at Biscoitos

-Serro do Cume features fantastic views of Praia de Vitoria from an altitude of 545 metres.
+Serro do Cume features fantastic views of Praia de Vitoria from an altitude of 545 meters.
 It also has a great view of the Lajes plain.
 And this spot offers a good view of the interior of Terceira Azores

 - -